Gregorian Bivolaru: Validity of mental health diagnoses

 The validity of Bivolaru's mental health diagnoses has been debated.
 A psychologist friend of Bivolaru, when asked by a young girl in 1993 about attending Bivolaru's courses, advised her to stay clear of him because he was a "psychopath".

 In 2012 two courts acknowledged that Bivolaru was sentenced and jailed for political reasons during the communist regime.
 Cecilia Tiz, a yoga teacher formerly associated with MISA, stated in 2016 that "Bivolaru is a sick man who needs therapy".
 During his 2016 extradition procedures, Bivolaru pleaded irresponsible by reason of being legally insane, although the French court refused to pass judgment upon his being insane, since that was not germane to extradition procedures.
 One of his lawyers publicly declared at the time of the trial that "He has become paranoid, he is fearful of everything."

 However, the doctor at Poiana Mare in charge of Bivolaru, Leonard Hriscu, declared that "Gregorian Bivolaru was not a man in need of psychiatric treatment."
+A Romanian court recognized in 2011 that his forced commitment to a psychiatric clinic was political abuse.

 Bivolaru has stated that he was unfairly persecuted, just as Jesus Christ was unjustly crucified.
 In 2023, he was acquitted after 17 years of trial.
 The name "Operation Christ" was given to the case by prosecutors.
 The French newspaper Libération took his comparison of himself with Jesus Christ as evidence of megalomania.
+As of 2026 French psychiatrists think he is not mentally ill, but he is psychologically rigid, with a tendency towards megalomania.

 In the media

 In the 1990s and the 2000s, there was a media campaign in Romania against Bivolaru and MISA, which Romanian journalist Ion Cristoiu and professor Gabriel Andreescu regarded as persecution; Andreescu said it was sensationalism to sell newspapers, while Cristoiu suspected that the Social Democratic Party was aiming to appease conservative voters.
+Liviu Bordaș attributes the campaign to the understanding between the post-communist state and the Romanian Orthodox Church.

 Bivolaru flirted with the purportedly Hindu myth (Note: In fact it was a Chinese myth.) of having sex with a thousand virgins, hoping to reach the heights of spiritual power.
+In 2006, Bivolaru was elected as the no. 20 of the 100 Greatest Romanians Ever, according to TVR (TV network).